hberndl70/edx-gen/course_starter/input/course/sec2/sub1/unti7/knowledge_check.md

 ===

-Improve &amp; Move is part of the right answer ...
+Improve & Move is part of the right answer ...

 Build, Lift, Move, Design, Improve, Shift ... all these are in the right answer ;)